Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Introduction

-This computation is in general a hard problem, though our geometric perspective gives access to important special cases presented in Theorem \ref{thm:symmetric and alternating powers}, and it further reveals structure that has not been previously explored -- e.g. the Lie structure discussed in Remark \ref{rmk:Lie structure}.
-We remark that Powell and Vespa study this very problem in \cite{PV18} from a purely algebraic perspective, where the representations associated with both variables $n$ and $m$ are converted into a two-variables analytic functor under the well-known equivalence of categories.
-We maintain that the geometry of configuration spaces is most apparent when converting only the `$m$' entry as given in \eqref{eq:analytic functor}.
+This computation is in general a hard problem, though our geometric perspective gives access to important special cases presented in Theorem \ref{thm:symmetric and alternating powers}, and it further reveals structure that has not been explored until recently -- e.g. the Lie structure discussed \S\ref{sec:lie structure}.
+We remark that Powell and Vespa study the same representations in \cite{PV18} from a purely algebraic perspective; they also address there the problem of determining the extensions between the composition factors.